 - Squeeze all of the juices you can, out of the grated zucchini.
-You can use your hands or a kitchen towel to do so.
+See tips above on getting all the liquid out.

 - In a bowl, combine together grated zucchini, mozzarella cheese, parmesan cheese, egg and garlic salt.
 Stir to combine everything together.

 - On a lined baking dish, spread out the zucchini mixture.
 It's best to lay out the mixture in a thin layer, about half an inch in thickness so that the bottom can crisp up.
 Bake at 425F for 15 minutes.

 - Top baked crust with your choice of cheese.
 I like to use mozzarella or Mexican cheese.
 Bake a second time for 2-5 minutes, just until the cheese melts and gets golden brown.